-Every students’ future will be impacted by increasingly complex issues that transcend national boundaries— economy, migration, conflict, climate, disease, food systems.
-Whether you venture far from home or never leave NH, you will need the capacity and skills to recognize, understand, analyze and respond to these global challenges.
+Every student's future will be impacted by increasingly complex issues that transcend national boundaries— economy, migration, conflict, climate, disease, food systems and more.
+Through our study abroad programs you can gain the capacity and skills to recognize, understand, analyze and respond to these global challenges.

 Study Abroad Programs by Department

 Undergraduate students have taken advantage of studying abroad for a semester while in our undergraduate program.
 This is something that we encourage and is typically done in a student’s junior year.
 UNH has extensive agreements with universities all over the world and finding a placement is never a problem.
 Countries where physical education students have studied in the past three years include:

 The Institute of Technology at Carlow has a student body of approximately 4,000 and an academic staff of 200.
 The mission of the Institute is to combine a stress-free location with top-level instructors and facilities that are a leading edge in a number of key disciplines both nationally and internationally.
 The Institute is just five minutes walk from the centre of town.